Welcome to the Fort McCoy Natural Resources iSportsman System

 Fort McCoy has 10 installation lakes and impoundments and approximately 71.2 miles of coldwater streams and tributaries.
 The majority of the streams are Class I trout water maintaining naturally reproducing brook and brown trout.
 The impoundments on Fort McCoy cold water streams provide a variety of uses for recreation, military training, and habitat for fish and wildlife.

 Firewood cutting is allowed on Fort McCoy to help remove dead and downed wood from the training areas.
 Two permit categories are available: the daily permit costs $10 and allows cutting and hauling firewood for one calendar day, the monthly permit costs $50 and allows cutting and hauling firewood for 30 consecutive days.
 Income generated through firewood permit sales is deposited into a Department of Army account and used to fund forest management activities.
+Click on the menu for more information on firewood cutting.

-Accessing Fort McCoy: Anyone participating in any activity (hunting, fishing, trapping, and non-hunting/fishing) must register/create an account using this iSportsman system.
+ACCESSING FORT MCCOY: Anyone participating in any recreational activity (hunting, fishing, trapping, firewood cutting, and non-hunting/fishing activities) must register/create an account using this iSportsman system.
 This is a one-time registration.
 If you forget your username/permit number or password/personal identification number (PIN), contact the Permit Sales Office (PSO) to get your account credentials reset instead of creating an additional account.
 An active email address in your account will allow you to reset a forgotten password directly through iSportsman.
-Users must then use their iSportsman account during check-in/check-out while participating in hunting and trapping activities on Fort McCoy.
+Users must then use their iSportsman account to obtain proper Fort McCoy permits, check Area Status for OPEN training areas, and use check-in/check-out while participating in hunting, scouting, trapping, and Non-Hunting/Non-Fishing activities on Fort McCoy.
+Your iSportsman account permit number (Login Id #) will serve as your Fort McCoy customer identifier through iSportsman and must be used when checking into a hunting or trapping activity.
+Review all rules and regulations prior to recreating on Fort McCoy.

-To hunt, fish, or trap Fort McCoy requires an iSportsman Annual Access Pass, the appropriate Fort McCoy hunting, fishing, or trapping permit, and the appropriate State of Wisconsin license(s) and stamp(s).
+• To hunt, fish, or trap Fort McCoy requires an iSportsman Annual Access Pass, the appropriate Fort McCoy hunting, fishing, or trapping permit, and the appropriate State of Wisconsin license(s) and stamp(s).

-Children under the age of 16 are not required to have an iSportsman account or iSportsman Annual Access Pass when accompanying an adult iSportsman permit holder.
+• Children under the age of 16 are not required to have an iSportsman account or iSportsman Annual Access Pass when accompanying an adult iSportsman permit holder.
 An iSportsman account and iSportsman Annual Access Pass are required if the child, any age, intends to fish and maintain a separate bag limit.
 An iSportsman account and iSportsman Annual Access Pass are required if the child, age 10-15, intends to hold their own hunting or trapping permit.
 All recreational users need to update their account annually by adding the current license year iSportsman Annual Access Pass.
-The iSportsman Annual Access Pass is valid from March 1 through the last day in February each year.
-An iSportsman Annual Access Pass serves as the permit for non-hunting/fishing recreational activities outlined in the hunting regulations.
-Please review all regulations and rules prior to your activity.

 For additional information or for technical difficulties please contact the Fort McCoy Permit Sales Office at 608-388-3337 or e-mail inquiries to usarmy.mccoy.id-readiness.mbx.dpw-permit-sales@army.mil